Wednesday, 26 November 2025

 Liverpool and City Dropping Points, Can Arsenal Respond?

 Looking ahead to Arsenal’s next challenges, the landscape of the title race is shifting.
 Liverpool and Manchester City both dropped points this weekend.
 Liverpool lost 3 points to Nottingham Forest, and City were stunned by Newcastle.
 At what point do we rule Liverpool out of the title race?
 I took a look at Liverpool’s form, and it’s not looking good on the red half of Merseyside.
 Jürgen Klopp’s side seems a bit lost, which is surprising for the defending champions, especially after a massive £350M transfer window spend.
-But here’s the thing that’s been bothering me about Liverpool: how has the absence of Diogo Jota affected them?
+But here’s the thing that’s been bothering me about Liverpool: How has the death of Diogo Jota (R.I.P) affected them?
 We can’t say for sure, but it’s something worth considering.
 Has that been enough of an excuse for their dip in form?
 Maybe not, but it’s definitely a factor.
 The new signings haven't quite clicked yet, either, so maybe they need more time.

 As for City, they’ve been unbeaten for a solid run of 14 games or so, but they got rattled by the Geordies at St. James' Park.
 That game could have ended 4-4, with both sides missing some major chances.
 Foden, Wöltermade, Barnes... criminal misses.
 We know City, they still have Haaland playing out of his skin, and with Donnarumma between the posts, they’re not to be taken lightly.
 However, this City side doesn’t seem like the imperious 4-time title winners we’ve seen in previous seasons.
 Is it enough for another title?
 That remains to be seen, but if you ask me, I really don't think so.
 Good side on their day, but not the great side we have seen go toe to toe with anyone.
 To put further context to this, the Gunners went into the first international break 2points behind Liverpool, the second international break, they were 1 point ahead of Liverpool, now in second place, and last international break, 4points clear of City, who are now ahead of Liverpool on the log.
 I would say, lets keep grinding out those wins.